Letter containing white powder sent to the home of Donald Trump Jr. - ExBulletin

 Letter containing white powder sent to the home of Donald Trump Jr.

-MIAMI (AP) Emergency crews responded Monday after a letter containing an unidentified white powder was sent to the Florida home of Donald Trump Jr., the eldest son of former president and GOP front-runner Donald Trump .
+MIAMI — Emergency crews responded Monday after a letter containing an unidentified white powder was sent to the Florida home of Donald Trump Jr., the eldest son of former president and Republican Party front-runner Donald Trump .

 A person familiar with the matter said results on the substance were inconclusive, but authorities do not believe it is deadly.
 The person spoke on condition of anonymity to confirm details of the letter, which were first reported by The Daily Beast.